Solar power in Oklahoma

 Solar power in Oklahoma can provide 44.1% of all electricity used in Oklahoma from 19,300 MW of rooftop solar panels.
-This scenario is extremely unlikely though because the cost of electricity in Oklahoma is among the lowest in the nation.
+However, this scenario is extremely unlikely, because the cost of electricity in Oklahoma is among the lowest in the nation.

 Net metering

 Net metering is available to all consumers generating up to 25kW installed behind a single meter.
 The 25kW limit is more than adequate for the typical home.
 Solar systems sized above this limit can create subsidies from consumers without solar installations, giving the state an F. The primary reason to use net metering is to roll over summer generation to winter usage, which requires continuous roll over of excess generation.
 Net metering during the month does, however, allow generation during the day when all the lights are off and everyone is away to be used at night, after the sun has gone down.
 Since meters are read once a month, daily net metering is not reported.
 As more renewable energy is used, utilities have needed to become accustomed to incorporating local distributed generation.